The GALAH Survey: Accreted stars also inhabit the Spite Plateau: Gaia-Enceladus-Sausage member selection

+In this subsection we consider if there is any contamination of our selection of GSE stars with non-member stars.

-We have not used abundance information as a chemical tag for our selection of \gaia-Enceladus stars \citep[as used by e.g.,][]{Das2020}, as this would limit us to only the metal-rich stars.
-This is because many elements cannot be reliably (defined as the GALAH flag $\texttt{flag\_x\_fe}=0$) measured by GALAH in metal-poor dwarf stars, especially the elements used by \citet{Das2020}: Mg, Mn, and Al. For the 95 dwarf stars observed by GALAH with $-2.5<\feh<-2.0$, 59 (62 per cent) have a reliable \ali, but only 16 (17 per cent) have \alphafe, 10 (11 per cent) have [Mg/Fe], 10 (11 per cent) have [Mn/Fe], and none have \alfe.
+We have not used abundance information as a chemical tag of GSE stars \citep[e.g., Mg, Mn, and Al as used by][]{Das2020}, as this would limit us to only the metal-rich stars, due to the limitations of HERMES spectra for metal-poor stars.
+In the metallicity range $-2.5<\feh<-2.0$, there are 95 dwarf stars in GALAH DR3 with reliable parameters, of which 59 (62 per cent) have a reliable \ali, but only 16 (17 per cent) have \alphafe, 10 (11 per cent) have [Mg/Fe], 10 (11 per cent) have [Mn/Fe], and none have \alfe.

-Bearing that in mind, Figure \ref{fig:abundance_comparison} shows a comparison of the abundance distributions of \ali, \alphafe, \mgfe, [Na/Fe], and [Si/Fe] for \gaia-Enceladus (left column) and the stars from the retrograde halo sample (right column). \alphafe (and the $\alpha$-elements Mg, and Si, and the odd-Z elements like Na) have a ``knee'' at $\feh\sim-1$ in the Milky Way when SN Ia began to dominate SN II and decrease the abundance of some light elements in the ISM \cite[e.g.,][]{Kobayashi2020}.
-Lower galactic mass systems have their knee at a lower metallicity \citep{Venn2004}, and this has been observed previously for the \gaia-Enceladus \citep{Helmi2018,Monty2020}, and is confirmed here.
-The stars of the \gaia-Enceladus that are metal rich have lower abundances in these elements relative to the retrograde halo sample.
-We can see an ex situ abundance pattern in the more metal-rich GES stars, and this shows that our \gaia-Enceladus selection has identified stars with an \textit{ex situ} abundance signature.
-In terms of non-\gaia-Enceladus star contamination, there are four stars that meet the kinematic \gaia-Enceladus selection that have \alphafe values more consistent with the $\alpha$-rich disk, which are marked with black cross symbols on Figures \ref{fig:initial_ges_selection_dynamics} and \ref{fig:abundance_comparison}.
-These $\alpha$-rich stars do have $\sqrt{\jr}$ at the smaller end of the region used to select \gaia-Enceladus stars.
+It is still useful to consider the abundance for the metal-rich end of the GSE selection.
+Figure~\ref{fig:abundance_comparison} shows a comparison of the abundance distributions of \ali, \alphafe, \mgfe, and [Na/Fe] for GSE (left column) and the stars from the retrograde halo sample (right column). $\upalpha$-elements like Mg and the odd-Z elements like Na have well-known ``knee'' in the Tinsley-Wallerstein diagram \citep{Buder2021} when SN Ia began to dominate SN II and decrease the abundance of some light elements in the interstellar medium \cite[e.g.,][]{Kobayashi2020}.
+For the Milky Way this is at $\feh\sim-1$, while lower galactic mass systems have their knee at a lower metallicity \citep{Venn2004}.
+We confirm this previously observed feature of GSE \citep{Helmi2018,Monty2020}.
+We find only two GSE stars (marked with black crosses on Figures \ref{fig:initial_ges_selection_dynamics} and \ref{fig:abundance_comparison}) that have \alphafe values clearly more consistent with the $\upalpha$-rich disk.